juan-ivan-NV/autonomous-ai-mini-vehicle/README.md

 ### 8.- Train an autopilot(model) with keras

-* Supervised learning also referred to as behavioral cloning
+* Supervised learning also referred as behavioral cloning

-Use <a href = "https://docs.donkeycar.com/guide/train_autopilot/">Keras</a> to train a neural network to drive like you
+Use <a href = "https://docs.donkeycar.com/guide/train_autopilot/">Keras</a> to train a neural network to drive like you.

 Examples: